tpq/peakRAM/README.md

 Welcome to the `peakRAM` GitHub page!

 When working with big datasets, RAM conservation is critically important.
 However, it is not always enough to just monitor the size of the objects created.
 So-called "copy-on-modify" behavior, characteristic of *R*, means that some expressions or functions may require an unexpectedly large amount of RAM overhead.
 For example, replacing a single value in a matrix (e.g., with '\[&lt;-') duplicates that matrix in the backend, making this task require twice as much RAM as that used by the matrix itself.
 The `peakRAM` package makes it easy to monitor the total and peak RAM used so that developers can quickly identify and eliminate RAM hungry code.
-You can get started with `propr` by installing the most up-to-date version of this package directly from GitHub.
+You can get started with `peakRAM` by installing the most up-to-date version of this package directly from GitHub.

 ``` r
 library(devtools)